eMahtab/sliding-window-maximum/README.md

 }
 ```
 ### Sliding Window Approach with Monotonic Queue
+The idea is to keep the maximum number in the sliding window at the front of the Deque and the `possible maximum` numbers at the rear end (last) of the queue.
+The Deque would have numbers sorted in descending order, front having the maximum number and rear would have the smallest in the current window.

-1. The idea is to keep track of the maximum number within the window, and as we iterate over the array if `num[i]` is greater than the smallest number of current window than we start removing the numbers as long as `num[i]` is greater than number in the window.
+1. As we iterate over the array if `num[i]` is greater than the smallest number of current window than we start removing the numbers as long as `num[i]` is greater than number in the window.

 2. Also we add the index of current number in Deque as this number could be `possible maximum` as the window slides to the right.